bandprotocol/bandchain-docs/docs/node-validators/05-cylinder.md

 When members are selected through a TSS group creation proposal, they must submit their information using a series of messages to ensure proper participation in the process.
 These messages include:

-- `MsgSubmitDKGRound1`: For submitting the member's partial public keys.
+- `MsgSubmitDKGRound1`: For submitting the commitments and public exchange key that being used for generating member secret.
-- `MsgSubmitDKGRound2`: For submitting shared secrets used to exchange necessary data during the Distributed Key Generation (DKG) rounds.
+- `MsgSubmitDKGRound2`: For submitting shared encrypted partial secrets.
-- `MsgConfirm`: To finalize participation and securely establish their role in the TSS group.
+- `MsgConfirm`: To finalize participation and approve correctness of the group creation information.
-- `MsgComplain`: To report incorrect information provided by other members.
+- `MsgComplain`: To report incorrect information provided by malicious members.

 Additionally, a subset of members selected for a request must submit their signatures for the requested message within a limited time using the `MsgSubmitSignature` message.
 They are also responsible for maintaining public signing nonces (public DEs) on BandChain via the `MsgSubmitDEs` message to fulfill their obligations.